 Until October 28, 2009, the applicant must have been married for at least 2 years at the time of the death of a US citizen in order to be eligible to participate.
 Now a widow or widower can apply after any length of marriage.

 According to the Federal Law on Violence against Women (VAWA), victims of beating or abuse committed by some family members may be eligible to adjust the status of legal permanent resident.
 In fact, the victim may file a VAWA petition by filling out Form I-360 without the knowledge or consent of the offending family member.
 The applicant will have a clear path to citizenship if she decides to apply after 5 years of owning a green card.

 DACA and other unregistered immigrants

-The DACA program alone does not provide a pathway to citizenship.
-However, many DACA recipients, dreamers and other unregistered immigrants can obtain legal status through immigration routes on a family and even work basis.
-Often, a DACA recipient marries a US citizen.
+By itself, the Delayed Children's Action Program (DACA) does not provide a path to citizenship.
+However, many DACA addressees, “dreamers” and other undocumented immigrants can obtain legal status through immigration routes on a family and even work basis.
+It is not uncommon for a DACA recipient to marry a US citizen.

 Provided that the undocumented person originally entered the United States legally, it is usually sufficient to simply change the status (a legal entry was made if the person entered with a valid visa or humanitarian permit, even if the visa expired).
 The couple submits a package of documents to change their status, and a person who does not have documents is ultimately granted permanent residence, and he no longer needs DACA.
 As a rule, a resident spouse can apply for US citizenship after 3 years of marriage with a US citizen.